danramteke/study-redis-multiple/README.md

 # study-redis-multiple

-Studying how to provide multiple redis instances to a vapor app.
+Studying how to provide multiple redis instances to a Vapor 4 app.

 ```
 docker run --rm -p 6001:6379 redis